sghaskell/maps-plus/README.md

 Stroke width in pixels

 ### Heatmaps
 Render heatmaps with or without markers.
 Control heatmaps via the [format menu](#heatmap) or directly with SPL.
 Create multiple heatmap layers via SPL with the `heatmapLayer` field.
-When controlling heatmaps through SPL, the first event for a given `heatmapLayer` will define the heatmap settings `heatmapMinOpacity` `heatmapMaxZoom` `heatmapRadius` `heatmapBlur` `heatmapColorGradient`, if specified, otherwise default values from the format menu will be used.
+When controlling heatmaps through SPL, the first event for a given `heatmapLayer` will define the heatmap settings `heatmapMinOpacity` `heatmapMaxZoom` `heatmapRadius` `heatmapBlur` `heatmapColorGradient`, if specified, otherwise values specified in the format menu will be used.

 #### Available Fields and Values
 ##### heatLayer